Erich Mielke: Early life

 Under the Weimar Republic, the KPD was the largest communist party in Europe and was seen as the "leading party" of the communist movement outside the Soviet Union.
 Under Ernst Thälmann's leadership, the KPD was completely obedient to Soviet General Secretary Joseph Stalin, and from 1928 the Party was both funded and controlled by the Comintern in Moscow.

 Until the end of the Republic, the KPD viewed the Social Democratic Party of Germany (SPD), which dominated German politics between 1918 and 1931, as their mortal enemy.
 In keeping with Stalin's policy towards social democracy, the KPD considered all SPD members to be "social fascists".
 The KPD also believed that all other political parties were "fascist" and regarded itself as "the only anti-fascist Party" in Germany.
 Nevertheless, the KPD closely collaborated with the Nazi Party during the early 1930s and both Parties intended to replace the democratically elected government of the Weimar Republic with a totalitarian single party state.

 Soon after joining the Party, Mielke joined the KPD's paramilitary wing, or Parteiselbstschutz ("Party Self Defense Unit").
-At the time, the Parteiselbstschutz in Berlin was commanded by KPD Reichstag Representatives Hans Kippenberger and Heinz Neumann.
+It was a part of the Antimilitärischer Apparat, the party's clandestine intelligence service.
+At the time, the Parteiselbstschutz in Berlin was commanded by KPD Reichstag Deputies Hans Kippenberger and Heinz Neumann.

 According to John Koehler, "Mielke was a special protege of Kippenberger's having taken to his paramilitary training with the enthusiasm of a Prussian Junker.
 World War I veterans taught the novices how to handle pistols, rifles, machine guns, and hand grenades.
 This clandestine training was conducted in the sparsely populated, pastoral countryside surrounding Berlin.
 Mielke also pleased Kippenberger by being an exceptional student in classes on the arts of conspiratorial behavior and espionage, taught by comrades who had studied at the secret M-school of the GRU in Moscow."

 According to John Koehler, members of the Parteiselbstschutz "served as bouncers at Party meetings and specialized in cracking heads during street battles with political enemies."
 Besides the ruling SPD and its paramilitary Reichsbanner forces, the arch-enemies of the Parteiselbstschutz were the Stahlhelm, which was the armed wing of the Monarchist German National People's Party (DVNP), Trotskyites, and "radical nationalist parties."

 According to Koehler, the KPD's Selbstschutz men "always carried a Stahlrute, two steel springs that telescoped into a tube seventeen centimeters long, which when extended became a deadly, 35-centimeter weapon.
 Not to be outdone by the Nazis, these street-fighters were often armed with pistols as well."

 In a 1931 biography written for the Cadre Division of the Comintern, Mielke recalled, "We took care of all kinds of work: terror acts, protecting illegal demonstrations and meetings, arms-trafficking, etc. The last work, which was accomplished by a Comrade and myself, was the Bülowplatz Affair" ("Wir erledigten hier alle möglichen Arbeiten, Terrorakte, Schutz illegaler Demonstrationen und Versammlungen, Waffentransport und reinigung usw.
 Als letzte Arbeit erledigten ein Genosse und ich die Bülowplatzsache.").